Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Proximal Alternating Linearized Method

-In this section, we reformulate~\eqref{eq.lc} into a form well suited to PALM.
-One advantage of PALM is its global convergence to a critical point for both convex and nonconvex constraints.
-We begin with replacing one of the two $X$'s in the quadratic Lyapunov term by a new variable $Y$ and rewrite~\eqref{eq.lc} as
+In this section, we develop the PALM algorithm for the identification problem of low-complexity models.
+This approach decomposes the problem into a sequence of smaller problems that can be solved efficiently.
+Furthermore, we show that PALM is global convergence to a critical point for both convex and nonconvex constraints in~\eqref{eq.lc}.

-This change of variable will allow us to establish the Lipschitz conditions required for convergence analysis.